lvangink/base_demo/README.md

 Follow the same instructions for the nso.yml file in your inventory_test directory with the information for your test instance of NSO.

 ### inventory_prod/network.yml
 The network.yml file is the key element for your NetDevOps pipeline.
-It defines your infrastructures heirarchy and design.
-It also allows you to provide tags to specific devices, giving operators the ability to execute specefic tests or push modular pieces of configuration to a subset of your infrastructure.
-The base repository provies a sample network.yml inventory file that can be used as a template to build your network.
-This template is taken from the core MDD repository and maps to the excercises that an be executed against our reference topology.
+It defines your infrastructures hierarchy and design.
+It also allows you to provide tags to specific devices, giving operators the ability to execute specific tests or push modular pieces of configuration to a subset of your infrastructure.
+The base repository provides a sample network.yml inventory file that can be used as a template to build your network.
+This template is taken from the core MDD repository and maps to the exercises that can be executed against our reference topology.

-When implementing MDD in a brownfield environment, we want to harvest the configurations from our poduction network, so it is recommended to start with the network.yml file in your inventory_prod folder.
+When implementing MDD in a brownfield environment, we want to harvest the configurations from our production network, so it is recommended to start with the network.yml file in your inventory_prod folder.

 If you are using this base repository with CML and you do not have a physical environment, you do not need to provide any additional information for each device.
 The ansible collection takes advantage of the CML API to automatically grab the IP addresses for each device.
 ```